xsollwa/remote-assist-hand/JOURNAL.md

 - Here is a useful video that we watched which was also about building robotic arms: https://youtu.be/5toNqaGsGYs?si=Z9oADLPzUGIuOL0S
 (The robotic arm in this video is pretty big but ours will be smaller)

+### June 3, 2025 - 4 hours

+**What we did:**
+- We set up Visual Studio Code Git extension and cloned the project repository to our computers.
+We did this to make the workflow smoother since we plan to write the C code for our Arduinos in Visual Studio Code.

+- We chose the mechanical parts such as the stepper and servo motors to drive the arm based on power requirements.
+We also chose our microcontroller allowing for Wi-Fi connectivity using an Arduino model for familiarity.
+Added these components to the Material and Budget file listing their prices and linking to possible vendors.